MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/IAppServiceResponseListener.md

+---
+title: IAppServiceResponseListener
+description: Handles the receiving of a message sent from a remote app service in response to a previously sent message.
+keywords: microsoft, windows, project rome, android api reference
+---

 # IAppServiceResponseListener interface
 Handles the receiving of a message sent from a remote app service in response to a previously sent message.